-We performed an Applied Thematic Analysis [25].
-The analysis began as early as when the interviewer noticed patterns of meaning and issues of potential interest during data collection.
-The end point was the reporting of themes in the data, where themes were abstract (and often fuzzy) threads the investigators identify before, during, and after analysis [27].
+We performed an Applied Thematic Analysis [34].
+We conducted the analysis concurrently to data collection; we continually examined and analyzed the data in an attempt to identify and articulate patterns or themes noticed during the interviews.
 Our analysis involved a constant iteration between interview data, coded transcript extracts and the forming themes.
 Writing was an integral part of the analysis lifecycle, beginning with the jotting down of ideas and through the analysis process.

 In the first step, we familiarized ourselves with the data.
 The interview audio recordings were transcribed into text document transcripts.
 We immersed ourselves in the data by repeatedly reading and rereading the interview transcripts, searching for meaning and patterns and becoming familiar with the breadth and depth of the content.
-Next, an initial list of codes was generated from the transcript of what appeared to be an interesting feature in the data, where codes refer to the most basic element of raw interview data [28].
+Next, an initial list of codes was generated from the transcript of what appeared to be an interesting feature in the data, where codes refer to the most basic element of raw interview data [37].
 We organized codes into validation and recommendation statements supported by participant interview excerpts, or snippets, as shown in Table 4, and patterns across the interview data began to form.